-To be certified in July 2018 as an "Approved Business Product" by AV-Comparatives, the tested products must score at least 90% in the Malware Protection Test, and at least 90% in the overall Real-World Protection Test (i.e. over the course of four months), with zero false alarms on common business software.
+To be certified in December 2018 as an "Approved Business Product" by AV-Comparatives, the tested products must score at least 90% in the Malware Protection Test with zero false alarms on common business software, and at least 90% in the overall Real-World Protection Test (i.e. over the course of four months), with less than hundred false alarms on any clean software/websites (and with zero false alarms on common business software).
 Tested products must also avoid major performance issues and have fixed all reported bugs in order to gain certification.

-Unfortunately, FireEye did not meet the requirements for the July 2018 Approved Award.
-However, we have been working with the vendor to identify the reasons for this, and hope to see the issues resolved in the second round of tests this year (due in December 2018).
-All the other participating vendors receive the July 2018 Approved Business Product award.
+Unfortunately, Saint Security did not meet the requirements for our Approved Award in this test.
+All the other participating vendors receive the December 2018 Approved Business Product award.

-Real-World Protection Test (March-June)
+Real-World Protection Test (August-November)

 Malicious software poses an ever-increasing threat, not only due to the number of malware programs increasing, but also due to the nature of the threats.
-Infection vectors are changing from simple file-based methods to distribution via the Internet.
+Infection vectors are changing from simple filebased methods to distribution via the Internet.
 Malware is increasingly focussing on users, e.g. by deceiving them into visiting infected web pages, installing rogue/malicious software or opening emails with malicious attachments.
 The scope of protection offered by antivirus programs is extended by the inclusion of e.g. URL-blockers, content filtering, cloud reputation systems, ML-based static and dynamic detections and user-friendly behaviour-blockers.
 If these features are perfectly coordinated with the signature-based and heuristic detection, the protection provided against threats increases.